 Jonathan Wilkinson, Canada’s former Minister, Environment and Climate Change, cited Canada’s interest in building an ocean carbon observatory in the North Atlantic, but emphasized that to be effective this would need to be scaled up to a global system through collaborative international initiatives.
 The observatory would deliver near-real-time information to complete the missing piece of the net-zero equation and could be an international exemplar in the critical North Atlantic Ocean.

-OFI's second annual Ocean Carbon Workshop was held on October 5, 2022, as part of the World Ocean Tech and Innovation Summit hosted by The Economist.
+OFI's second ocean carbon workshop was held on October 5, 2022, as part of the World Ocean Tech and Innovation Summit hosted by The Economist.

 The workshop built on the outcomes from the first Ocean Carbon Workshop in 2021, which identified that the ocean is missing from global climate models and international climate strategy.